Aliases for FDX1 Gene

 FDX1 (Ferredoxin 1) is a Protein Coding gene.
-Diseases associated with FDX1 include Cerebrotendinous Xanthomatosis and Vitamin D-Dependent Rickets, Type I. Among its related pathways are Mitochondrial iron-sulfur cluster biogenesis and Metabolism of steroid hormones.
+Diseases associated with FDX1 include Cerebrotendinous Xanthomatosis and Vitamin D-Dependent Rickets, Type I. Among its related pathways are Metabolism and Mitochondrial iron-sulfur cluster biogenesis.
 GO annotations related to this gene include iron ion binding and iron-sulfur cluster binding.
 An important paralog of this gene is FDX2.

 UniProtKB/Swiss-Prot for FDX1 Gene